ZerothAngel/FtDScripts/control/README.md

 ## 6 Degrees of Freedom ##

   * sixdof &mdash; Altitude/yaw/pitch/roll/longitudinal/lateral control using jets and/or spinners.
+Highly configurable, can be set to only provide control along arbitrary axes.

 ## Interface ##

+The global table `V` houses the control functions, e.g. `V.SetThrottle`

 Set* &mdash; Set to given absolute value